cloudmesh/cloudmesh-flow/project-code/cloudmesh-flow/README.md

 At the address `http://127.0.0.1:8080/flow/`, you can find the list of all the submitted workflows.
 By selecting a workflow you can view a visualization of the workflow.

+A node in a visualization has a color.
+The color represents the status of the task associated with the node.
+If the task is pending for execution, its color will be `blue` otherwise the color is `green`.

 ## Refernces

 * THis work is influenced by <https://github.com/cloudmesh/workflow>